json-helpers/json-to-csharp-entity-class/README.md

     }
 }
 ```
-Because of the way this library was built, it is nearly as extensible as `quicktype`.
+Because of the way this library was built, it is nearly as flexible as `quicktype`.
 Here is an example:
 ```
 npm start -- "comment.json" --namespace NewNamespace
 ```